 - Elbow Height: While sitting or standing, your elbows should be bent at a 90-degree angle and your wrists should be able to lay gently on the keyboard tray.
 If this is not the case, raise or lower the desk or your chair to find the optimal height.

 - Keyboard Tilt: If you have a keyboard tray that can be tilted, try tilting it back by 10 degrees.
-This will allow your wrists to be angled down, which will be more comfortable and better for wrist health.
+This will allow your wrists to be in the neutral position, which will be more comfortable and better for wrist health.

-- Monitor Tilt: The monitor should be tilted backward at 10 to 20 degrees to prevent you from slouching and looking down.
+- Monitor Tilt: To set the proper monitor height, the screen should be tilted backward at 10 to 20 degrees to prevent you from slouching and looking down.

 The Importance of Proper Posture